Why Pets Matter for Mental Health

 Institutional examples: therapy animal programs that improved outcomes

-- A school district in the U.S. piloted classroom dog visits during exam periods; teachers reported lower student stress and improved test performance for identified students.
+A U.S. school district tested classroom dog visits during exams.
+Teachers reported less stress and better scores for some students.

 - Hospitals implementing pet-visit programs observed reduced anxiety scores among inpatients and increased patient satisfaction.